sergehuber/Legal-Maven-Plugin/README.md

                     </execution>
                 </executions>
             </plugin>

+Then build your project using :

+    mvn clean install

+If all went well a target/NOTICE-generated file will be created containing the aggregation of the contents of all the NOTICE files found in JARs inside the directory specified in the coImpnfiguration.

 # Debugging the integration test

 Launch with :

     mvn -P clean install

 And connect a debugger on port 8000 (integration tests will block until debugger is connected)